Find out if a combined sewer overflow (CSO) is overflowing

 Contact with polluted water can make people sick.
 Stay out of the water for 48 hours after a sewage and stormwater overflow.

 We are testing out a new map to display CSO status.
 We will be continuing to update the functionality of the map over time.
-Click on an outfall icon to view the current details of each outfall.
+Click on the symbol for a CSO outfall icon to view the current details of each CSO outfall.

 About this information